RadicalRiko69/DokiDokiRevolution/README.md

 *Doki Doki Literature Club* is property of Team Salvato.
 This is merely a fan project made by Team Sushi, no money will be made off of this.

-*Disclaimer: This theme may have problems outside of dance mode.*
+*Disclaimer: This theme may have problems outside of dance mode.
+This theme is not for use in arcades.*

 # Discord Theme Link
 Go here to leave feedback or suggestions.